Front Mission (video game)

-is a tactical role-playing game developed by G-Craft and published by Square, and was released in Japan on February 24, 1995 for the Super Famicom.
+is a tactical role-playing game developed by G-Craft and published by Square for the Super Famicom.
+It was originally released only in Japan on February 24, 1995.
 Front Mission is the first main entry and the first entry overall in the Front Mission series.
 Front Mission is part of a serialized storyline that follows the stories of various characters and their struggles involving mecha known as wanzers.
 A direct port of the game was released for the WonderSwan Color in Japan on July 12, 2002.